NJITICC/NCAE_CyberGames_Prep/docs/initial-access.md

     * Now, all ran commands will be logged to `/var/log/hellothere.log` (at least with bash).

 7. Install Shrek
     1. Copy contents of [getshrekd.sh](../getshrekd.sh) to `/usr/local/bin/getshrekd.sh`.
 Edit `GOOD_USERS` to be a list of our first names.
 This will be sent in Discord.
+If this is a machine scored with SSH login, a separate script is provided for it.
     2. `chmod +x /usr/local/bin/getshrekd.sh`
     3. Copy contents of [shrek.service](../shrek.service) to `/etc/systemd/system/shrek.service`.
     4. `systemctl daemon-reload`